Cassidy UNICODE Styler

 abbreviateNumber(value: number | string, places = 2, isFull = false): string

-Purpose: Abbreviates a number using K (thousand), M (million), B (billion), etc.
+Purpose: Abbreviates a number with K (thousand), M (million), B (billion), etc.

 Arguments: